notesoft/firebird/doc/sql.extensions/README.schemas.md

 ### Built-in plugins

 Built-in plugins are migrated by `gbak` to their own schemas.
-Stored routines referenceing them should be updated to include their schema names before changes.
+Stored routines referencing them should be updated to include their schema names before changes.

 ## Replication